aamrits/frontend-interview-questions/content/js-concepts.md

 ##### When to Use Each Paradigm

-* **Prototypal Inheritance**:
+- **Prototypal Inheritance**:

-  * When you need dynamic behavior and flexibility.
+  - When you need dynamic behavior and flexibility.
-  * When dealing with simple, object-based design.
+  - When dealing with simple, object-based design.
-  * Useful for scenarios requiring prototype-based delegation.
+  - Useful for scenarios requiring prototype-based delegation.

-* **Classical Inheritance**:
+- **Classical Inheritance**:

-  * When working on large-scale applications requiring a clear and structured hierarchy.
+  - When working on large-scale applications requiring a clear and structured hierarchy.
-  * When using a more traditional object-oriented design.
+  - When using a more traditional object-oriented design.
-  * Beneficial for scenarios where encapsulation and reusability through inheritance are important.
+  - Beneficial for scenarios where encapsulation and reusability through inheritance are important.

-##### Summary

-* **Prototypal Inheritance**: Focuses on objects inheriting directly from other objects.
-It is dynamic and flexible but can lack structure.
-* **Classical Inheritance**: Uses class-based hierarchies.
-It is structured and encapsulated but can be rigid and complex.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>